Caioflandau/RedditClient/README.md

 - The `Output` instance exposes [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) objects that represent UI elements to be displayed/handled by the `View`
 - All business logic resides in the `ViewModel`.
 The `View` simply displays data and proxies events
 - List pagination is done using a `PagedListAdapter`.
 This is part of Android's Architecture Components along with `PagedList`
 - Dependency injection was implemented as simple constructor-injection.
-In order to keep the project to-the-pint, a library like Hilt/Dagger was not used for this
+In order to keep the project to-the-point, a library like Hilt/Dagger was not used for this

 ## Data layer
 The data layer is composed of: